Trusted by 19,000+ Clinicians

 Fabric Choice

-Arthritic joints can feel hot or warm, so having a specialist chair covered in Dartex or another similar material can feel more cooling or cold to touch.
-This is particularly soothing for your clients who spent a lot of time sat down and find their joints feeling uncomfortably hot.
+Arthritic joints can feel hot or warm, so using a pressure-relieving upholstery like Dartex or Panvelle Stretch can have a cooling effect on inflamed joints.
+This is particularly soothing for your clients who spent a lot of time sat down.

 Easy Handsets